ribaricplusplus/create-wordpress-app/README.md

 npm run start
 ```

+Other commands that are available:

+- `npm run sync` => Synchronize local server with remote server (make sure to configure remote server in wpdev.config.js first).
+- `npm run zip` => Generate ZIP.
+The files that are included are defined by "files" entry in package.json.
+- `npm run format` => Format files according to WordPress standards.

 Look into the following files for further configuration and commands:

 - wpdev.config.js => Remote server configuration